dshetty100/Election_Analysis/README.md

   3. Raymon Anthony Doane11,606) received 11,606 votes with 3.1% of the total votes

 - The winner of the election was:
-  Diana DeGette whoe recieved 272,892 votes with 73.8% of the votes
+  Diana DeGette who recieved 272,892 votes with 73.8% of the votes

 ## Election-Audit Summary